Red1C3/mesh-loader/Readme.md

 # mesh-loader

-A raw data mesh loader
+A GLM data mesh loader

 ## Support
 All Assimp supported formats are supported, so far, the library extracts position, normals, uv0 and indices data.